OlivierZal/com.melcloud/README.md

 - Included flowcards for Triggering, Conditions and Actions for non standard capabilities

 ### v 1.1.1
-- Now detect devices in any configuration (Floors, Areas, Buildings) on Melcloud
+- Now detect devices in any configuration (Floors, Areas, Buildings) on MelCloud
 - Minor bug fixes on Homekit Thermostat

 ### v 1.1.0